Persuasion with Large Language Models: A Survey of Empirical Evidence, Study Methodologies, and Ethical Implications

 Various regulatory frameworks worldwide regulate some aspect of LLM Systems for persuasion.
 Data protection laws such as the European General Data Protection Regulation (GDPR)\footnote{https://www.consilium.europa.eu/en/policies/data-protection/data-protection-regulation/}, the California Privacy Rights Act (CPRA)\footnote{https://thecpra.org/}, and the Chinese Personal Information Protection Law (PIPL)\footnote{https://personalinformationprotectionlaw.com/}, offer certain privacy protections that may limit the extent to which LLM Systems can exploit personal data for personalization.
 Regulations specifically targetting AI, such as the European AI Act\footnote{https://artificialintelligenceact.eu/the-act/} and the Chinese ``Provisions on the Administration of Deep Synthesis Internet Information Services''\footnote{https://www.loc.gov/item/global-legal-monitor/2023-04-25/china-provisions-on-deep-synthesis-technology-enter-into-effect/} in particular require transparency regarding the AI origin of AI-generated content.
-Under its risk-based framework, the EU AI Act also bans certain uses of AI, such as for `harmful subliminal manipulation'.
-Additionally, ``AI systems intended to be used for influencing the outcome of an election or referendum'' is a considered a high-risk application, which is subject to certain requirements and conformity assessment, thereby somewhat mitigating possible abuse of persuasive LLM Systems for political gain.
+Under its risk-based framework, the EU AI Act also bans certain uses of AI, such as AI systems that deploy subliminal, purposefully manipulative or deceptive technniques for distorting people's behavior in a way that can cause harm to themselves or to others.
+Additionally, ``LLM Systems intended to be used for influencing the outcome of an election or referendum'' is a considered a high-risk application, which is subject to certain requirements and conformity assessment, thereby somewhat mitigating possible abuse of persuasive LLM Systems for political gain.
 The EU AI Act also demands that providers of so-called ``General-Purpose AI Models with Systemic Risk'' assess and mitigate them for systemic risks---a rather malleable concept.

 These limited regulatory guardrails provide some protection depending on the application domain.
-Yet, it is fair to say that the most powerful generic LLM Systems, such as social media bots, chatbots, and social AI companions, which may engage in persuasion across many domains, remain largely unregulated.
+Yet, it is fair to say that the most powerful generic LLM Systems, such as social media bots, chatbots, and social AI companions, which may engage in persuasion across many domains, remain relatively loosely regulated.